treerachai/selfbot-6/docs/docs/commands.md

 ---------------- | --------------| -------
 B|🅱|`.b <text>`
-Clap|👏 Emphasize 👏 your 👏 text 👏|`.clap <text>` Emojify|Turns your message into emojis|`.emojify <text>` Enlarge|Send a full-size version of a custom emoji|`.enlarge <emoji>` Globalemojis|List a guild's global emojis|`.globalemojis [guild]`
+Clap|👏 Emphasize 👏 your 👏 text 👏|`.clap <text>` Duplicateemojis|Find all global emojis to which you have access that exactly match a search|`.duplicateemojis <name>` Emojify|Turns your message into emojis|`.emojify <text>` Enlarge|Send a full-size version of a custom emoji|`.enlarge <emoji>` Globalemojis|List a guild's global emojis|`.globalemojis [guild]`